Kate Raftery Emerging Leader Award

 Please direct any questions via email.

-Nominations for the Kate Raftery Emerging Leader Award are
+Nominations for the Kate Raftery Emerging Leader Award are open from February 15, 2023 to June 15, 2023.

 1. The evaluation committee will be determined by the Women of Peace Corps Legacy Awards Committee co-chairs.